sgandla1-godaddy/Godaddy-Openai-app/domains_server_node/README.md

 ## Available Tools

-- `search-domains`: Search for available domain names based on keywords
+- `generic-search-domains`: Search for available domain names based on keywords
 - `show-domain-carousel`: Display a carousel of recommended domains

 Feel free to extend the handlers with real GoDaddy API integration, authentication, and persistence.